-My top picks in this category are Octopus Energy (who I’m with, and who’ll give you £50 of free energy if you join with my referral code) and Bulb.
+My top picks in this category are Octopus Energy and Bulb.

 Octopus and Bulb offer a few different tariffs, which guarantee 100% renewable electricity and carbon neutral gas.
 The latter is partially produced from sustainable sources, and partially offset by supporting carbon reduction projects worldwide.
 They’re also both just generally great companies, offering highly-rated customer service and easy switching back and forth.

 Both of these offer cheaper tariffs than the ‘big 6’ / less green and ethical energy companies, which leaves me genuinely baffled as to why more people haven’t switched.
 Our main reason for picking Octopus over Bulb was because we have smart meters which at the time of switching Bulb couldn’t support, but both companies are now smart meter-friendly.

 I try and steer clear of being mean about rubbish companies on my blog because I like it to be a positive place, but I feel compelled to warn you all off of Ovo.
 Aside from the fact that only one of their tariffs is 100% green (and it costs more than all their other ones), we had shockingly bad service with Ovo that drove me fully round the bend.
 Screw Ovo, vote Octopus.
 (Or Bulb.)